symfony/symfony-docs/security/json_login_setup.rst

 user logs in, you can load your users from anywhere - like the database.
 See :ref:`security-user-providers` for details.

-First, enable form login under your firewall:
+First, enable the JSON login under your firewall:

 .. configuration-block::